to the home of the Star Trek: Voyager fanfiction series Fifth

 for sick laughs and/or solely to create drama between Chakotay

 and everyone.
-I planned for this ten years ago when developing her
+I planned for this ten years previously when developing

 I know, no tangible proof.
 However there are hints to it, all